Saud bin Abdulaziz Al Saud (1748–1814): Personal life and death

 Saud had a very different personality than his father, who was a deeply religious figure.
-He was interested in material side of the rule.
-However, like his grandfather and father he dressed in a plain way, and his armaments were not decorated unlike those of the Mamluk and Ottoman rulers.
+He was interested in the material side of rule.
+However, like his grandfather and father he dressed in a plain way, and his armaments were not decorated like those of Mamluk and Ottoman rulers.
 He died in Diriyya on 27 April 1814 due to fever and was succeeded by his eldest son Abdullah.

 Saud's other sons included Mishari, Turki, Nasser and Saad.
 His youngest son, Khalid, ruled the Emirate of Nejd or the Second Saudi State from 1838 to 1841 with the support of the Ottomans.
 Three of Saud's sons were killed in the siege of Diriyah by Ibrahim Pasha, who also arrested Saud's successor, Abdullah bin Saud.
 Mishari bin Saud returned to Diriyah in 1819 and attempted to establish his rule, but Mohammed bin Mishari bin Muammar who began to rule the region after the collapse of the Emirate imprisoned him.